 A bridge — a device used to replace missing teeth — attaches artificial teeth to adjacent natural teeth, called abutment teeth.
 Bridges that are permanently attached are called fixed bridges.

 Fixed bridges are applied by either placing crowns on the abutment teeth or by bonding the artificial teeth directly to the abutment teeth.

 A bridge is a device which fills the gap where teeth are absent.
 Fixed bridges are bonded into place and can only be removed by a dental professional.

 If you’re missing one or more teeth, you may be aware of their importance to your appearance and dental health.
 Your teeth work together for many daily functions from eating to speaking.
 With missing teeth, it’s difficult to do these things.
 Missing teeth can and should be replaced.
 Fixed bridges are a great way to restore your dental health and appearance.

-For more information about Dental Bridges, or to make an appointment with Dr. Beall, Dr. Christopher, or Dr. Borden, please use our Contact Us form below or call our office: James Island Family, Cosmetic, & Implant Dentistry Charleston Office Phone Number 843-795-1111.
+For more information about Dental Bridges, or to make an appointment with Dr. Beall, Dr. Christopher, or Dr. Borden, please use our Appointment form below or call our office: James Island Family, Cosmetic, & Implant Dentistry Charleston Office Phone Number 843-795-1111.

 Why do I need a bridge?